bkirman/bkirman.github.io/src/projects/non-league-football-supporter/index.md

 We presented our initial work on Non-League Football Supporter and the related game of celtic mysticism [Sacred Harvest](/projects/sacred-harvest/) at the DiGRA conference in May 2015:

 * Ben Kirman, Tom Feltwell and Conor Linehan (2015) [Player superstition as a design resource](/papers/Kirman2015Superstition.pdf).
 In DiGRA Conference Extended Abstracts.
 Lüneburg, Germany
+* Ben Kirman, Conor Linehan and Tom Feltwell (2022) [Inscrutable Games: How Players Respond to Illegible or Opaque Game Design](/papers/Kirman2022NLFS.pdf).
+In Proceedings of the International Academic Mindtrek Conference 2022.
+Tampere, Finland.